 Here’s a recap of everything which is included in the first week of our Paid Teaching program in Japan:

 - Tons of lessons from experts in the field on Japanese history, culture and society, geography, and politics

 - 6 hours of Japanese introductory language lessons

-- A variety of cultural excursions and activities which include a traditional Japanese cooking class, visits to Nagoya’s ancient castle and the Tokugawa Art Museum, a guided walking tour and welcome dinner, and a live Sumo Wrestling match
+- A variety of cultural excursions and activities which include a traditional Japanese cooking class, visits to Nagoya’s ancient castle and the Tokugawa Art Museum, and a guided walking tour and welcome dinner.

 Teaching abroad is arguably the most culturally immersive travel experience out there but without a guided introduction into what’s a completely foreign cultural environment, many people who are fortunate enough to teach abroad sadly miss out in maximizing their potential for cultural immersion in Japan.
 This is why we dedicate a full week to provide an in-depth cultural foundation for all of our teachers.